sgoldenlab/simba/docs/Scenario4.md

   <img width="312" height="256" src="https://github.com/sgoldenlab/simba/blob/master/images/rfmodelsettings.PNG">
 </p>

 >**Note**: You should not have to re-define the paths to the model files in this Scenario, and therefore you should not have to open the  `Model Selection` window.
 However, if you do decide to however open the `Model Selection` window , you'll see that the paths are empty.
 It does not matter.
-The paths have been saved in the background into your *project_config.ini* file located in your `project_folder` the first time you defined the paths (i.e., when you analyzed the data for Day 1).
+The paths have been saved in the background into your *project_config.ini* file located in your `project_folder` the first time you defined the paths (i.e., when you analyzed the data for Day 1 during [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md)).
 If you open the *project_config.ini* you can see the previously defined paths to your predictive classifier(s) near the top of the text file.

-3. **The `Discrimination threshold` and the `Minimum behavior bout length` entry boxes.** For a reminder of the functions of these entry boxes, click [here](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data).
+3. **Fill in the `Discrimination threshold` and the `Minimum behavior bout length` entry boxes.** For a reminder of the functions of these entry boxes, click [here](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-3-run-the-classifier-on-new-data).

 Click on Run RF Model to run the machine model on the data for Day 2 of the experiment.